ashishjh-bst/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 | `.Interaction`          | The triggering [interaction](/docs/reference/custom-interactions#parsing-an-interaction) object.|
 | `.InteractionData`      | The raw application command interaction data from Discord.                                      |

-Unlike the user context menu, the message type does have a `.Message` â€” it is the full right-clicked message (with its content, author, and so on). `.TargetUser` / `.TargetMember` refer to that message's author, and `.Author` is the member who invoked the command.
+Unlike the user context menu, the message type does have a `.Message` --- it is the full right-clicked message (with its content, author, and so on). `.TargetUser` / `.TargetMember` refer to that message's author, and `.Author` is the member who invoked the command.

 The same member-context restrictions as the [user context menu](#user-context-menu) apply: `.Member` and `.User` are not available, and `sendDM` is disabled.